 Permeability

 Spaces Default Full Partially filled Empty

 Container 0.95 0.70 0.80 0.95

 Spaces

 Dry Cargo 0.95 0.70 0.80 0.95

 spaces

 Ro-Ro spaces 0.95 0.90 0.90 0.95

 Cargo liquids 0.95 0.70 0.80 0.95

 Intended for 0.95 0.95 0.95 0.95

 consumable

 liquids

 Stores 0.95 0.60 (0.60) 0.95

 Occupied by 0.85

 machinery

 Void spaces 0.95

 Occupied by 0.95

 accommodation

-- 4.2.4 The system shall be capable of accounting for applied moments such as wind, lifeboat launching, cargo shifts and passenger relocation. - 4.2.5 The system shall account for the effect of wind by using the method in SOLAS regulation II-1/7-2.4.1.2 as the default, but allow for manual input of the wind speed/pressure if the on-scene pressure is significantly different (P = 120 N/m2 equates to Beaufort 6; approximately 13.8 m/s or 27 knots). - 4.2.6 The system shall be capable of assessing the impact of open main watertight doors on stability (e.g. for each damage case provided for verification, additional damage stability calculation shall be done and presented, taking into account any watertight door located within the damaged compartment(s)). - 4.2.7 The system shall utilize the latest approved lightship weight and centre of gravity information. - 4.2.8 The output of the software is to be such that it provides the master with sufficient clear unambiguous information to enable quick and accurate assessment of the stability of the vessel for any actual damage, the impact of flooding on the means of escape and the controls of devices necessary for managing and/or controlling the stability of the ship.
+4.2.4 The system shall be capable of accounting for applied moments such as wind, lifeboat launching, cargo shifts and passenger relocation.

+- 4.2.5 The system shall account for the effect of wind by using the method in SOLAS regulation II-1/7-2.4.1.2 as the default, but allow for manual input of the wind speed/pressure if the on-scene pressure is significantly different (P = 120 N/m2 equates to Beaufort 6; approximately 13.8 m/s or 27 knots). - 4.2.6 The system shall be capable of assessing the impact of open main watertight doors on stability (e.g. for each damage case provided for verification, additional damage stability calculation shall be done and presented, taking into account any watertight door located within the damaged compartment(s)). - The system shall utilize the latest approved lightship weight and centre of gravity - lear of and ıe information.
+4.2.8 The output of the software is to be such that it provides the master with sufficient of unambiguous information to enable quick and accurate assessment of the stability the vessel for any actual damage, the impact of flooding on the means of escape at the controls of devices necessary for managing and/or controlling the stability of the ship.
+When the actual loading condition is input in the SRtP software, the following output (intact stability) shall be available: - deadweight data; - lightship data; - trim; - heel; - draft at the draft marks and perpendiculars; - summary of loading condition displacement, VCG, LCG and, if applicable, TCG; - downflooding angle and corresponding downflooding opening; - free surfaces; - GM value; - GZ values relevant to an adequate range of heeling (not less than 60°) available indicatively at the following intervals: 0 5 10 15 20 25 30 40 50 60 deg; - compliance with relevant intact stability criteria (i.e. 2008 IS Code): listing of all calculated intact stability criteria, the limiting values, the obtained values and the evaluation (criteria fulfilled or not fulfilled);